 We were formed as a Delaware corporation in November 2007.
+Our sole subsidiary, OrthoPediatrics US Distribution Corp., was formed as a Delaware corporation in November 2012.
 Our principal executive offices are located at 2850 Frontier Drive, Warsaw, IN 46582, and our telephone number is (574) 268-6379.
 Our website address is www.orthopediatrics.com.
 The information contained in, or accessible through, our website does not constitute part of this prospectus.